Sharp metastability threshold for an anisotropic bootstrap percolation model: Lower bound of Theorem Lower bound of Theorem 1.1

-Finally, to prove the lemma, note that we must have at least one time step (ie $\tau \geq 1$) since the cardinality of $\S$ is greater than $N$.
-Considering the last time step of the algorithm (from time $\tau -1$ to time $\tau$) and sets involved in the creation of $\S'=\S^{\tau}=\left\langle K\right\rangle$.
-These sets fulfill all of the required properties. \end{proof}
+Finally, to prove the lemma, note that we must have at least one time step (i.e., $\tau\geq1$) since the cardinality of $\S$ is greater than $N$.
+Considering the last time step of the algorithm (from time $\tau-1$ to time $\tau$) and sets involved in the creation of $\S '=\S^{\tau}=\langle K\rangle$.
+These sets fulfill all of the required properties.~ \end{pf}

 To any connected set $\S$, one can associate the smallest rectangle, denoted $[\S]$, containing it.
-Moreover, for any $k\geq 1$, if $\S$ is internally filled, then $[\S]$ is $k$-crossed.
+For any $k\geq1$, if $\S$ is internally filled, then $[\S]$ is $k$-crossed.

-\begin{proposition} Let $t,k\geq 1$ and take any connected set $\S$ which is internally spanned, then some hierarchy of precision $t$ with root-label $R_r=[\S]$ $k$-occurs. \end{proposition}
+\begin{proposition} Let $k\geq1$ and $t\geq3$, and take any connected set $\S$ which is internally spanned, then some hierarchy of precision $t$ with root-label $R_r=[\S]$ $k$-occurs. \end{proposition}

-\begin{proof}The proof is an induction on the $y$-dimension of the rectangle.
-Let $\S$ be an internally filled connected set and let $R=[\S]$.
-If $y(R)<2t$, then the hierarchy with only one vertex $r$ and $R_r=R$ $k$-occurs.
-Consider that $y(R)\geq t$ and assume that the proposition holds for any rectangle with perimeter less than $y(R)$.
+\begin{pf}The proof is an induction on the height (the $y$-dimension) of the rectangle.
+Let $\S$ be an internally filled connected set, and let $R=[\S]$.
+If $y(R)<2t$, then the hierarchy with\vadjust{\goodbreak} only one vertex $r$ and $R_r=R$ $k$-occurs.
+Consider that $y(R)\geq 2t$, and assume that the proposition holds for any rectangle with height less than $y(R)$.